rust-lang/book/src/ch04-01-what-is-ownership.md

 Since safety is the absence of undefined behavior, and since ownership is about safety, then we need to understand ownership in terms of the undefined behaviors it prevents.
 The Rust Reference maintains a list of ["Behavior considered undefined"](https://doc.rust-lang.org/reference/behavior-considered-undefined.html), but for now we will focus on one category of behaviors: operations on memory.

-Memory is the virtual space where data is stored during the execution of a program.
+Memory is the space where data is stored during the execution of a program.
 There are many ways to think about memory:
 * If you are less familiar with systems programming, you might think of memory at a high level like "memory is the RAM in my computer" or "memory is the thing that runs out if I load too much data".
 * If you are more familiar with systems programming, you might think of memory at a low level like "memory is an array of bytes" or "memory is the pointers I get back from `malloc`".